WELCOME TO THE SAINT ANDREW CATHOLIC SCHOOL ROBOTICS TEAM WEBSITE!

 2017-2018 SEASON IS HERE!!

 The Saint Andrew Catholic School Robotics Team (the "RoboCats") is participating in its 4th FIRST LEGO LEAGUE season in 2017-2018.
 Here are the details:

 ROBOTICS TEAM CONTRACTS

 "RoboContracts”, including essays and recommendations, have been completed and turned in.
-Eight FLL teams have been formed!
-This is a record year, with 59 students joining.
+Seven FLL teams have been formed!
 Fantastic!!